 Because rabies is present in nervous system tissue, the required tissue for testing is brain tissue.
 This requires that the animal be euthanized.
 Specific sections of the brain are used for testing (e.g. the cerebellum and brain stem), so it is imperative the head not be damaged prior to submission.

 The test method utilized at the VDHL is the DFA (direct fluorescence antibody) test.
 The DFA uses a very specific fluorescently-labeled anti-rabies antibody.
 When labeled antibody is applied to brain tissue positive for rabies virus, the anti-rabies antibody will bind to rabies antigen.
 This will result in an apple green fluorescence when viewed under a fluorescence microscope.
 Negative brain tissue will have no green fluorescence present.

 - More information from the Health Department on Rabies

 - More information from the CDC on Rabies

-- To request a kit by mail, view/print our order form.
+- To request a kit by mail, print our request for examination form.

-- The packaging and shipping information for rabies specimens can be found here as well.
+- Information on packaging and shipping of rabies specimens

 - Kits can also be requested in person or over the phone; visit our Contact Us and Directions page for more information.